aspect-build/rules_js/docs/faq.md

 The workaround is to patch the package.json of any offending packages in npm_translate_lock, see https://github.com/aspect-build/rules_js/issues/148#issuecomment-1144378565.
 Or, if a newer version of the package has fixed the duplicate keys, you could upgrade.

+If the error looks like this: `ERR_PNPM_FETCH_404  GET https://registry.npmjs.org/@my-workspace%2Ffoo: Not Found - 404`, where `foo` is a package living in a workspace in your local codebase and it's being declared [`pnpm-workspace.yaml`](https://pnpm.io/pnpm-workspace_yaml) and that you are relying on the `yarn_lock` attribute of `npm_translate_lock`, then you're hitting a caveat of the migration process.

+The workaround is to generate the `pnpm-lock.yaml` on your own as mentioned in the migration guide and to use the `pnpm_lock` attribute of `npm_translate_lock` instead.

 ## In my monorepo, can Bazel output multiple packages under one dist/ folder?

 Many projects have a structure like the following: